adelhpour/Alcuin/docs/download.rst

 Portable Library
 ================

-NetworkEditorGUI can be built from its source code using the following steps:
+Alcuin can be built from its source code using the following steps:

-* Create a directory for your entire NetworkEditorGUI project.
+* Create a directory for your entire Alcuin project.
 This directory should be placed in somewhere not admin-blocked and is recommended to have the following file structure:

     .. code-block::